-So let's review briefly case of Georgia.
+So let's review briefly the case of Georgia.
 I think there are several points that I'll make.
-Determination of the leadership of the country since the early days of independence to integrate Georgia into Western political/economic institutions was very, very important.
-Commitment of Georgia since mid-'90s to closely corroborate with Azerbaijan and other major oil- and gasproducing countries in the Caspian region on development of market access infrastructure is another important element.
+Determination of the leadership of the country since the early days of independence to 1990s to closely corroborate with Azerbaijan and other major oil- and gas-producing countries in the Caspian region on development of market access infrastructure is another important element.
 It was an opportunity to put Georgia on the map of the major global energy companies, but also to diversify its sources of energy and to reduce dependency on Russia.

 Working with international financial institutions on creating the environment for foreign companies to operate in the Georgian energy sector was another important issue.
-Already in 1998 Georgia privatized electricity distribution business.
-In Tbilisi, capital city, electricity distribution business was required by AES Corporation, an American company.
-And in a very difficult circumstances and environment, the company started to implement very serious reforms, changing culture of non-payments and so forth, which is still existing in many, many other places.
+Already in 1998 Georgia privatized the electricity distribution business.
+In Tbilisi, the capital city, the electricity distribution business was required by AES Corporation, an American company.
+And in very difficult circumstances and environment, the company started to implement very serious reforms, changing culture of non-payments and so forth, which is still existing in many, many other places.
 We can review the case of AES a little later if there are some questions.

 Natural gas supply was a major issue at that time, and Georgia was solely dependent on Russian gas.
-And the factor - this factor was used several times by Russia to exert pressure on Georgia for gaining political benefits.
-There was cuts of supplies and so forth.
-Couple this content with existing corrupt and dysfunctional governance at that time led to change of the government in 2003.
+And this factor was used several times by Russia to exert pressure on Georgia for gaining political benefits.
+There were cuts of supplies and so forth.
+Couple this discontent with the existing corrupt and dysfunctional governance at that time led to change of the government in 2003.
 The popular support for anticorruption measures and other reforms allowed the government to eliminate many regulations and licenses, and to conduct major reforms in police, education, government services, and the energy sector.
 Those are the sectors that were mentioned by Ed earlier as well.
 The new government had a mandate from the population and the political will to act on anticorruption measures in all those areas.
 And, by the way, they used that mandate very forcefully, sometimes too forcefully.

 The new wave of reforms in the energy sector eliminated subsidies to industrial electricity users, liberalized prices for electricity, and eliminated any preferential treatment of the industrial facilities.
-Only entities who were paying their bills were able to receive electricity.
-Only entities who - and allowed - and this allowed flow of money into the system.
+Only entities who were paying their bills were able to receive electricity, and this allowed flow of money into the system.
 Again, Ed was mentioning that.
-And investments necessary for necessary repairs, upgrades, and new developments became possible with that funding coming into state system.
+And investments necessary for necessary repairs, upgrades, and new developments became possible with that funding coming into the state system.

-In two years between 2004 and 2006, Georgia eliminated blackouts and every electricity user - by the way, prior to that some users - residential, hospitals, bakeries, others - were receiving electricity for only two or three hours per day.
-And in two years, between 2004 and 2006, Georgia eliminated blackouts, and every paying electricity user - residential or commercial - was able to have 24-hour electricity supply.
+In two years between 2004 and 2006, Georgia eliminated blackouts and every electricity user-by the way, prior to that some users-residential, hospitals, bakeries, others-were receiving electricity for only two or three hours per day.
+And in two years, between 2004 and 2006, Georgia eliminated blackouts, and every paying electricity user-residential or commercial-was able to have 24-hour electricity supply.

-Mid-2000 was also the period when Baku-Tbilisi-Ceyhan pipeline, oil pipeline - oil pipeline started to operate.
-And soon after that - it was 2005 or '(0)6.
-And then, 2007, the socalled South Caucasus natural gas pipeline also became operational.
+Mid-2000 was also the period when Baku-Tbilisi-Ceyhan oil pipeline started to operate.
+And then, 2007, the so-called South Caucasus natural gas pipeline also became operational.
 Since 2008, the major source of natural gas supply of Georgia has been Azerbaijan, thus eliminating Georgia's critical dependency on Russia.

-Georgia continues to - the process of institutional integration, institutional reforms and institutional integration with European institutions.
-Georgia is signatory of association agreement with the European Union, signed in 2013, as well as different comprehensive free-trade agreement also signed in 2014, finalized.
-Georgia has free-trade agreements with Turkey, other neighbors, recently signed free-trade agreement with China, and - one of rare countries that has free-trade agreements with China at this point.
+Georgia continues the process of institutional integration, institutional reforms and institutional integration with European institutions.
+Georgia is signatory of association agreement with the European Union, signed in 2013, as well as a different comprehensive free-trade agreement also signed in 2014, finalized.
+Georgia has free-trade agreements with Turkey, other neighbors, and recently signed free-trade agreement with China, and is one of rare countries that has free-trade agreements with China at this point.